geodatascience/geodatascience_repo/geokeywords/README.md

 	)
 ```

-We have used this worflow to generate several #hashtags clouds.
+I have used this worflow to generate several #hashtags clouds.
 Here are some examples :

 <img src="./data/fr_emmanuelmacron.png" width=50% title="the most popular #hashtags related to 'emmanuel macron', generated on the 15st of May 2019">